Unity Software soars in blockbuster NYSE debut

-(Reuters) - Shares of Sequoia-backed startup Unity Software Inc jumped 44.2% in their debut on the New York Stock Exchange on Friday, signaling sustained demand for new stocks.
+(Reuters) - Shares of Unity Software Inc soared in their debut on the New York Stock Exchange on Friday, giving the gaming platform a market value of around $18 billion and signaling sustained demand for new stocks.

-The company’s stock opened at $75 per share, giving the firm a market value of $19.75 billion.
+The Silicon Valley startup’s stock, which debuted on the New York Stock Exchange at $75 per share, closed at $68.35, well above the $52 per share in its initial public offering on Thursday.

-The Silicon Valley startup on Thursday raised $1.3 billion in its IPO, after pricing 25 million shares at $52 apiece, much above its upwardly revised price range of $44 to $48 per share.
+“Going public is good for discipline.
+We can also compensate our employees with more transparency,” said Unity Chief Executive John Riccitiello.
+“We picked the date earlier this year, and we never expected it’s going to be a hot IPO market.”

 It is the second $1 billion-plus U.S. software IPO this week to price above the targeted range after data warehouse company Snowflake Inc raised more than $3 billion in the largest U.S. listing so far this year.